Marker Logo

 Government & PoliticsIndustry & CommerceWar, US Civil.
 In addition, it is included in the Georgia Historical Society series list.
 A significant historical date for this entry is July 23, 1810.

 Location.
 31° 34.718′ N, 84° 9.137′ W. Marker is in Albany, Georgia, in Dougherty County.
-Marker is at the intersection of Pine Avenue and Champion Lane, on the right when traveling west on Pine Avenue.
+It is at the intersection of Pine Avenue and Champion Lane, on the right when traveling west on Pine Avenue.
 The marker stands in front of the Albany-Dougherty County Justice Building.
 Touch for map.
 Marker is at or near this postal address: 225 Pine Avenue, Albany GA 31701, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Dougherty County (here, next to this marker); British Royal Air Force Memorial (within shouting distance of this marker); Freedom Alley and City Hall (within shouting distance of this marker); City of Albany (about 300 feet away, measured in a direct line); The Albany Herald (about 300 feet away); Carnegie Library (about 600 feet away); Albany Lights (about 600 feet away); Albany Municipal Auditorium (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Dougherty County (here, next to this marker); British Royal Air Force Memorial (within shouting distance of this marker); Freedom Alley and City Hall (within shouting distance of this marker); City of Albany (about 300 feet away, measured in a direct line); The Albany Herald (about 300 feet away); Carnegie Library (about 600 feet away); Albany Lights (about 600 feet away); Albany Municipal Auditorium (about 600 feet away).
 Touch for a list and map of all markers in Albany.

 Also see . . .
 Nelson Tift 1810-1891